theseus-os/Theseus/book/src/pci_passthrough.md

 First, load the VFIO driver using the command:
 `modprobe vfio-pci`

-To attach the new driver run the following command, filling in the vendor_id and device_code with values you retrieved in the first step.
+To attach the new driver, run the following command, filling in the vendor_id and device_code with values you retrieved in the first step.
 ```
 echo $(vendor_id) $(device_code) > /sys/bus/pci/drivers/vfio-pci/new_id
 ```
 e.g. `echo 15b3 1019 > /sys/bus/pci/drivers/vfio-pci/new_id`

+Now, QEMU can be launched with access to the device.

 ### Note: access for unprivileged users
 To give access to an unprivileged user to this VFIO device, find the IOMMU group the device belongs to: